tw2113/Jetpack-Slideshow-Caption/readme.txt

 Contribute on [github](https://github.com/WebDevStudios/Jetpack-Slideshow-Caption).

+Slideshow Captions for Jetpack is not maintained by Automattic.

 [Pluginize](https://pluginize.com/?utm_source=slideshow-captions&utm_medium=text&utm_campaign=wporg) was launched in 2016 by [WebDevStudios](https://webdevstudios.com/) to promote, support, and house all of their [WordPress products](https://pluginize.com/shop/?utm_source=slideshow-captions&utm_medium=text&utm_campaign=wporg).
 Pluginize is not only creating new products for WordPress all the time, but also provides [ongoing support and development for WordPress community favorites like CPTUI](https://wordpress.org/plugins/custom-post-type-ui/), [CMB2](https://wordpress.org/plugins/cmb2/), and more.

 --------------------------